Jeff-YW/Panda_arm_sensing_and_manipulation/README.md

-# Comp0129-CW1-team3

-This working folder contains team 3's submission to Module COMP0129 coursework 1.

 # Contributor

-- Jingyuan Wei (jeffery.wei.19@ucl.ac.uk)
+- Jingyuan (Jeffery) Wei

-- Xiang Long (xiang.long.22@ucl.ac.uk)
+- Xiang Long
-- Zuxun Wang (zuxun.wang.22@ucl.ac.uk)
+- Zuxun Wang

 # Licenses
 This project is licensed under the terms of the MIT license.